 - Preheat oven to 325°F (163°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

-- In a large bowl, gently mix the peanut butter, milk, and egg together with a wooden spoon or rubber spatula.
+- In a large bowl, gently mix the peanut butter, milk, and egg together with a wooden spoon or silicone spatula.
 Add the flour and baking powder.
 You may need to turn the dough out onto a floured work surface and use your hands to work in the flour.
 Mix in the oats and bacon.
 The dough is extremely thick and heavy.

 - Using a floured rolling pin, cut into shapes using a 3-inch (or smaller/larger, cookie cutter size does not matter) cookie cutters or a knife.
 Arrange on the baking sheets.
 Bake for 18-20 minutes, or until very lightly browned on the bottom.
 Remove from the oven, and flip the treats to bake the other side for 10-12 more minutes.